mysociety/jkan/_datasets/everypolitician-czech-republic-deputies.md

 ---
 schema: default
-title: Czech Republic: Chamber of Deputies
+title: Czech Republic — Chamber of Deputies
 organization: EveryPolitician
 notes: >-
   Data on the people within the Chamber of Deputies legislature of Czech Republic.